The 7 Benefits of Learning Through Play

 6) Motor skills

-When children use those tiny muscles in their hands and fingers for activities like drawing, writing, cutting, or using tools, they are working on fine motor development.
-These skills tend to be more difficult for young children to master.
+When children use those tiny muscles in their hands and fingers for activities like drawing, writing, or cutting, they are working on fine motor development.
+These skills tend to be more difficult for young children to master but they are a necessary pre-writing skill.

 7) Bonding Time